Understanding something that runs contrary to ‘common sense’ is often about finding the right form of words, in this case The Monty Hall problem.

 So what’s interesting about those hostile reactions is how easily emotional attachment and reputation can get in the way of something humans often assume makes us the superior species – reason.
 I’ll bet there was a dose of sexism in some of the criticism Vos Savant recieved.
 They initially did not understand her reasoning because it ran contrary to the ‘common sense’ view.
 And some critics did not properly consider her challenge to the ‘common sense’ view because it came from a woman writing in a popular magazine, so were quick to write her off and lump her in with ‘averaging out’ lottery players.

-More intriguing still, when Pigeons – the ‘flying rats’ of our cities – are given the same problem, they are far quicker to recognize this pattern and adopt the always switch strategy than humans.
-Pigeons can understand in days what some clever people needed years to realise.
+More intriguing still, when Pigeons – the ‘flying rats’ of our cities – are given the same problem, they are quicker to recognize this pattern1, and adopt the always switch strategy than humans.
+Which means Pigeons can grasp in days what some academics have taken years to understand!